Skip to main content

 Too expensive.

-BUT – Business magazines talk about AI strategy and investment being the key to success for businesses over the next 4-5 years.
+BUT — business magazines insist that AI strategy and investment will be key to success over the next 4–5 years.

-And trust me – I am the worst.
-The very, very worst for mental blocks when it comes to tech and AI.
+And trust me — I’m the worst.
+The very worst when it comes to mental blocks around tech and AI.

-When I started researching and writing books, I still had the extremely poor habit of mentally zoning out if people talked about tech, let alone computing or AI.
-However, the geniuses I have had the immense privilege of learning from since I have been writing have opened my mind.
+When I started researching and writing books, I had the unfortunate habit of mentally zoning out if anyone mentioned computing, tech, or AI.
+But the incredible people I’ve had the privilege of learning from have completely changed my view.

 A tech specialist who changed my thinking

-Someone who changed the way I thought about Tech by simplifying it right down was an amazing entrepreneur called Ben Talin, who I spoke to when I was researching Start for Success.
+Someone who changed the way I thought about Tech by simplifying it right down was an amazing entrepreneur called Ben Talin, whom I spoke to when I was researching Start for Success.

-Ben advises businesses and government alike, and says everyone asks the same question, “How can we get ourselves to go more digital”.
-Ben argues what they should be asking “How should we use our potential.”
+Ben advises both businesses and government bodies, and he told me everyone always asks the same thing: “How can we go more digital?”
+But Ben says the real question is: “How can we use our potential better?”

 You can buy the fanciest laptop and still write rubbish.